majianjia/nnom/README.md

 # Neural Network on Microcontroller (NNoM)
-NNoM is a higher-level layer-based static Graph Neural Network library specifically for microcontrollers.
+NNoM is a higher-level layer-based Neural Network library specifically for microcontrollers.

 NNoM is released under LGPL-V3.0, please check the license file for detail.